 but we'll be working with a .org version of WordPress.

-So, if you're not sure on how to install and set-up a
+So if you're not sure on how to install and set up a WordPress site,

 You need to sign up for Treehouse in order to download course files.Sign up